jeremyjcheng/recipe_rating_predictor/README.md

 ### Model Performance

-Compared to our baseline logistic regression model, which achieved:
+Our final model significantly outperformed the baseline logistic regression model across all key metrics:

 - **Accuracy: 0.589**
 - **F1 Score: 0.741**
+- **Precision: 0.589**
+- **Recall: 1.0**

 Our final Random Forest model achieved:

-- **Test Accuracy: 0.844**
+- **Accuracy: 0.844**
-- **Test F1 Score: 0.875**
+- **F1 Score: 0.875**

-This is a substantial improvement, suggesting that the engineered features and nonlinear modeling approach better captured the complexity of what makes a recipe enjoyable.
+- **Precision: 0.832**
+- **Recall: 0.922**

+These improvements show that the Random Forest model is far better at identifying both enjoyed and not-enjoyed recipes.
+The high recall means the model successfully detects most recipes users enjoy, while the increased precision means it avoids over-predicting enjoyment.
+The strong F1 score confirms a healthy balance between the two.

 The performance boost of our final model validates the added value of our feature engineering.
 By incorporating metadata (tags), user behavior (ratings), and content-based features (ingredients and nutrition), we successfully built a model that closely mimics the nuanced decision process behind user ratings.